 There’s no doubt about it–the ‘gig economy’ is taking over the world.
 Some economists claim that by 2027, the majority of workers in the US will be freelance, hawking their skills off to those who need them.
 But just in the same way that freelancers are taking over entire industries, small web development and marketing agencies may eventually take the place of mega corporations that dominated the latter part of the 20th century.

-When it comes to hiring specialists to help out with your marketing or web development, there are plenty of options available to your business.
+When it comes to hiring specialists to help out with your web design and marketing of your self managed hosting WordPress website, there are plenty of options available to your business.
 Each option has its own pros and cons, so which is a right fit for your business: an agency or a freelancer?

 - Agencies are usually more established than freelancers, therefore have more connections to help bring down costs or network for your business.

 - They have more resources at their disposal, teams of specialists that can take on a variety of tasks in a quick time frame.